Quickstart: Set and retrieve a certificate from Azure Key Vault using Azure PowerShell

 At this point, your Azure account is the only one authorized to perform any operations on this new vault.

-Give your user account permissions to manage secrets in Key Vault
+Give your user account permissions to manage certificates in Key Vault

 To grant your application permissions to your key vault through Role-Based Access Control (RBAC), assign a role using the Azure PowerShell cmdlet New-AzRoleAssignment.